This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 6. Fresheners and Purifiers

 When it comes to freshening up our homes with a light fragrance, we mostly turn to air fresheners and they do the job well.
 Are they effective in getting rid of offensive odors?
 Well, the answer is no!
 Air fresheners can cover up the smell, but they cannot make us get rid of the odor effectively.

 In such scenarios, air purifiers might be a savior.
 They filter the unnecessary gas molecules present in the room and leave behind a fresh fragrance.
 So, if you want a temporary cover-up, go for air fresheners, but if you don’t want to face the smoky odor early morning, keep your air purifiers on throughout the night, avoiding the places where there is a significant amount of ash.

 All of us are familiar with this saying.
 We would advise you to be extra careful when it comes to preventing a smoky room.
 It would not only save you time but also a significant amount of effort.

 Instead of eliminating the smoke smell, do not let it accumulate in the first place.
 Clean ashtrays regularly and try to keep chain smokers at bay.
 If you are hosting a party, keep a smoking zone separately to prevent the overpowering smell.

 Do keep a few bowls of activated charcoal all around the house.
-The charcoal is capable of absorbing odors and therefore, it will also prevent the smoke accumulation.
+The charcoal is capable of absorbing odors and therefore, it will also prevent smoke accumulation.

 Modern constructions have heavily insulated interiors that make the air in the rooms stagnant.
 Keep your apartment airy by opening the windows regularly.
 You can speed up the air circulation with a fan which would also help you get rid of the smoke smell.

-These few home cleaning hacks would help you get rid of the smoke and burning odor but it is always a constructive option if you could keep the smoke at bay instead of covering it up.
+These few home cleaning hacks would help you get rid of the smoke and burning odor but it is always a good option if you could keep the smoke at bay instead of covering it up.
 Follow these steps to get an odor-free home in no time!